Radical Jewelry Makeover: Baltimore

 Radical Jewelry Makeover: Baltimore is built on the belief that all jewelry has intrinsic value and that jewelry is a powerful means of collecting and transmuting memories and narratives.
 By creating an egalitarian space around jewelry, we can increase connection, empathy, and understanding for both ourselves and others.
 Radical Jewelry Makeover: Baltimore will achieve the following goals: increase the visibility of the Baltimore Jewelry Center; increase the accessibility of the Baltimore Jewelry Center to both new and established artists, community members, and patrons; create accessible opportunities for dialogue and education around jewelry; and increase community engagement around jewelry through partnerships with local arts and culture organizations.
 We will engage over 50 artists, up to 100 donors, and at least six partner institutions with the aim of creating three exhibitions and 50 new works.
 We will have several community building and educational events to draw interest and support for the project, reaching an audience of over 700 people.

 Radical Jewelry Makeover: Baltimore will commence in June 2017 with an exhibition at the Baltimore Jewelry Center of work made by RJM alumni.
 Between July and early September 2017, donations will be gathered from around the city and region with partner organizations featuring drop-off sites.
 Donors will be asked to both donate a piece of jewelry (from Mardi Gras beads to heirloom pieces) and a narrative story or anecdote that connects to the jewelry.
 During the donation period, we will host information sessions, happy hours, and a booth at Artscape where we will engage the public with both a hands-on making experience and an interactive adornment experience.
+The RJM donation form can be found here.

 In early September 2017, we will host a pop-up exhibition of the donated jewelry and stories that will celebrate the narrative power of jewelry.
 The donated jewelry will be passed on to local jewelers and students who have signed on to participate in the project.
 Jewelers will create new work utilizing the donated jewelry, and we will host working sessions and critiques to support the artists.
 The project will culminate in November with an exhibition of the finished work.
 We will also produce on online catalogue that showcases both the narrative aspect and final work.